How Pool Vacuums Work: Complete Troubleshooting Guide

 Electronic System Solutions

 Test the power supply with a multimeter to ensure proper voltage output.
-Clean filter cartridges after each use and replace them every 6-8 weeks during heavy use periods.
+Clean filter cartridges after each use and replace them every 2-3 months for normal use, or monthly during heavy use periods.
 Inspect and clean all sensors monthly, as debris buildup interferes with navigation programming.

 Universal Vacuum Troubleshooting